Suffering in the Life of a Christian - Part 1

 “But woe to you who are rich, for you are receiving your comfort in full.
 Woe to you who are well-fed now, for you shall be hungry.
 Woe to you who laugh now, for you shall mourn and weep.
 Woe to you when all men speak well of you, for their fathers used to treat the false prophets in the same way.”
 (Luke 6:20-26)

 Many of us might reason that things appear to be backwards in this passage.
-Contrary to what Jesus taught, most of us will see no blessing at all in being poor, hungry, or in mourning.
+Contrary to what Jesus taught, most of us will see no blessing at all in being poor, or hungry, or in mourning.
 At the same time, we would consider that those who are blessed would obviously be those who are rich and well fed, and who enjoy their comforts and consolations in this life.
-However in Jesus’ teaching here, we see that such is not the case.
+However, in Jesus’ teaching here we see that such is not the case.
 God’s thoughts and His ways are not like the thoughts, ways, and understanding of men, as we learn in the book of Isaiah where God spoke through the prophet saying:

 For My thoughts are not your thoughts,